 On February 17, 2021 and April 1, 2021, the Company issued 105,933 and 9,541 shares of the Company's Common Stock, under a sponsorship agreement and an investor relations consulting agreement, respectively to vendors.
-The prepaid marketing cost amortization associated with the Common Stock issued were \$0.5 million during the three months ended June 30, 2021 and were included in selling, general and administrative expense in the Condensed Consolidated Statements of Operations.
-As of June 30, 2022, there are no amounts remaining in prepaid marketing cost, prepaid expenses and other current assets in the Condensed Consolidated Balance Sheets related to the value of shares issued under the sponsorship agreement and investor relations consulting agreement.
+The prepaid marketing cost amortization associated with the Common Stock issued were \$0.5 million and \$1.0 million during the three and six months ended September 30, 2021, respectively, and were included in selling, general and administrative expense in the condensed consolidated statements of operations.
+As of September 30, 2022, there are no amounts remaining in prepaid marketing cost, prepaid expenses and other current assets in the condensed consolidated balance sheets related to the value of shares issued under the sponsorship agreement and investor relations consulting agreement.